Mohammad-Nafis-Abdullah/ting-tong-chat/readme.md

 # [Ting Tong Chatting](https://ting-tong-chatting.web.app/)

-A real time chat application project where an user chatting with another user in real time.
+A real-time chat application project where a user chats with another user in real-time.

 ## Tech Stack